 - Demonstrated competence in the areas of teaching, research and published writings.

-The selection of these two individuals is the responsibility of the Ruth and Leon Feldman Professorship Review Committee whose composition and procedures are described in Section 10.3.4.
+The selection of these two individuals is the responsibility of the Faculty Scholarship and Service Awards Committee whose composition and procedures are described in Section 10.3.4.
 The awards are bestowed at the final spring faculty meeting.
 Recipients of the award will be listed in the UNC Asheville catalog in a section describing the Ruth & Leon Feldman Professorship Fund.

 Money from the Ruth & Leon Feldman Fund shall not be used to support the UNC Asheville Distinguished Teacher Award.